infinum/eightshift-docs/docs/guides/login.md

 Login class is located in `Eightshift Libs`.
 To extend it use `Eightshift_Libs\Login\Login` namespace.

-It changes the default logo ulr on WordPress login page to you site home url.
+It changes the default logo url on WordPress login page to you site home url.

 ## Additional options

 This class goes great hand in hand with `assets/styles/application-admin.scss` file.
 This is the main style entry point for project style used for the `WordPress admin screen`.

-For example you can provide custom login logo image for some custom project styling:
+For example, you can provide custom login logo image for some custom project styling:

 ```scss
 /* Full path due to wp-login.php is not in the theme folder */